CaleyD/FrontEndGuidelines/README.md

 We do not have site-wide breakpoints for "mobile" or "tablet" or "desktop" - let the content and layout on individual pages drive the layout decisions.

+?? user-agent sniffing is unreliable ??

 ### A Lot of Media Queries?

 If you find yourself needing a lot of media queries in your layout's CSS, it might be a sign that your layout is too brittle.
+Building your mobile layout and then scaling upwards may help alleviate issues.

 ## Accessibility